Google Scholar Profile

 To bring the laboratory into the ocean, I develop less-invasive techniques to understand biological-physical interactions by furthering fine-scale measurements of organismal behavior and their physical and chemical environments.
 DeepPIV is an instrument that allows for high temporal and spatial resolution measurements of fluid motion that serves as a proxy for energetics, forces generated, transport, and performance (with Alana Sherman and Bruce Robison, MBARI).
 DeepPIV has been used in novel ways to reconstruct 3D gelatinous structures using structured light.
 Additional instrumentation developments in the short- and long-term involve coupling behavioral and environmental sensors (e.g., accelerometers, magnetometers, temperature, depth, salinity, light, dissolved oxygen) on minimally invasive platforms [ITAG: tagging package, collaboration with Aran Mooney (WHOI) and Alex Shorter (Univ. of Michigan), funded by NSF-IDBR; Mesobot: stereo tracking underwater vehicle, collaboration with Dana Yoerger (WHOI) and Steve Rock (Stanford), funded by NSF-OTIC] to allow for quantification of organismal behaviors (e.g., swimming, feeding, reproduction) in response to the environment (e.g., thermoclines, oxygen minimum zones) to understand when organismal behaviors are selected in specific environmental conditions, and to predict organismal response to a changing ocean.

-- Katija K, Sherlock RE, Sherman AD, Robison BH (2016).
-“New technology reveals role of giant larvaceans in upper ocean carbon flux.”
-Submitted.
+- Katija K, Sherlock RE, Sherman AD, Robison BH (2017).
+“New technology reveals role of giant larvaceans in oceanic carbon cycling.”
+Science Advances, e1602374.

 - Fossette S, Katija K, Goldbogen JA, Bograd S, Patry W, Howard MJ, Knowles T, Haddock SHD, Bedell L, Hazen EL, Robison BH, Mooney TA, Shorter KA, Bastian T, Gleiss AC (2016).
 “How to tag a jellyfish?
 A methodological review and guidelines to successful jellyfish tagging.”
 Journal of Plankton Research, in press.